oasis-tcs/openc2-usecases/Cybercom-Plugfest/Plugfest-Outcomes.md

 *Potential Solutions*: suggestions for resolutions or work-arounds developed

-## Issue N: NameN
+## Issue 11: Content Balance Between Transfer Protocol and Message Content

-*Source*:  (who / what group identified this issue)
+*Source*:  Multiple groups.

-*Description:* while doing X, we discovered Y ...
+*Description:* PF participants had numerous interworking issues relating to informtion in HTTP headers vs. OpenC2 message content.

-*Potential Solutions*: suggestions for resolutions or work-arounds developed
+*Potential Solutions*: revisit the decisions made for the v1.0  HTTPS specification for such information elements as the CommandID, content type, etc., based on results of attempts to achieve interoperability between a variety of implementations.

 ## Issue N: NameN